 Semester 2 exchange: registration opens 20 July and closes 30 September

 Architecture students must apply by two (2) weeks before the above posted deadlines.
 In addition to completing a registration on Mobi, students must apply to Leanne Zilka (firstname.lastname@example.org) with a folio of academic work, transcript, and draft study plan including RMIT and equivalent host institution courses.
 Students can only complete the courses Architecture Design Studio 3 - 8, as well as any available electives, while on exchange.

 Associate Degree in Fashion and Textile Merchandising (AD013): students must complete and submit their registration on Mobi one (1) week prior to the above posted deadlines, in order to be considered by their Program Manager.

 Frequently asked questions

-If you're an international student and you intend to apply for other Australian visas after the completion of their studies should be aware of the potential impact of exchange/study abroad programs on their eligibility to apply for such visas.
+If you're an international student and you intend to apply for other Australian visas after the completion of your studies, you should be aware of the potential impact of exchange/study abroad programs on your eligibility to apply for such visas.
 Many subsequent visa applications involve the need to meet the Australian Study Requirement.

 RMIT is not permitted to provide migration advice under Australian legislation.
 If you have intentions to apply for another Australian visa after the completion of your studies, we strongly advise that you seek advice directly from the Department of Home Affairs or from a Registered Migration Agent.